 Resource families may decide what age group they are best able to care for, and whether they can accept boys or girls, children with health issues, disabilities or other special needs.

-Children can be placed in resource homes for a few weeks to as long as one (1) year, depending on the type of care the resource families are trained to provide.
-The goal of foster care is to safely return children to their birth families and when that’s not possible, find a permanent loving home for the children.
+Children can be placed in resource homes for a few days to longer period of time, depending on the needs of the child.
+The goal of foster care is to safely return children to their birth families and when that is not possible, then making a permanent plan for the children.

-San Mateo County has a particular need for resource families for adolescents, siblings and emergency placements.
+San Mateo County has need for resource families for adolescents, siblings groups and emergency placements.

 How do I prepare to be a Resource Family?

-- Foster care relies on trained, licensed or approved adults who are able to provide a safe, stable and nurturing home
+- Foster care relies on trained and approved adults who are able to provide a safe, stable and nurturing home

 - You must complete approval-training as well as a CPR/First Aid certificate